 -

-See more information about Paris Gare du Nord including station layout, places to eat & drink or buy food.
+See more about Paris Gare du Nord including station layout, places to eat & drink or buy food.

-This photo is taken looking along the station concourse with the platforms on the right.
-It shows the escalator opposite platform 17 up to the balcony leading to the first-floor Eurostar check-in. |
+Above, we're looking across the station concourse with the platforms on the right.
+That's the escalator opposite platform 17 up to the balcony leading to the first-floor Eurostar check-in.

 Departure lounge at Paris Nord.
-Much improved since the early days, there are toilets, shops and cafes. |
+Much improved since the early days, there are toilets, shops and cafes.

 Business Premier lounge, upstairs from the main lounge, featuring this great cocktail bar.
-You can use this lounge with a Business Premier ticket, with a Eurostar Carte Blanche card, or American Express Platinum Charge Card.
-The lounge offers complimentary wine, spirits, beer, tea, coffee & soft drinks. |
+You can use this lounge with a Business Premier ticket, with a Eurostar Carte Blanche loyalty card.
+The lounge offers complimentary wine, spirits, beer, tea, coffee & soft drinks.

 Check-in at Brussels Midi: See station guide